ltnorth/geo-test/README.md

-# Geo Together Technical Test
+# GEO Together Technical Test
 Repository for the tech test for GEO Together